New, modern conveniences in a small historic town

 Family-owned businesses along the new Main Street strip

 Most local shops and restaurants are between Summer and Howard Avenues in Main Street-style buildings.
 At the north end of the downtown strip, Steph's Southern Soul is a favorite hometown restaurant serving mouth-watering fried chicken and collard greens in a cafeteria-style setting.
 After some good ole' Southern cooking, residents can walk to Uptown Creamery for a scoop of ice cream on a handmade waffle cone.
 Dade City Brew House just opened down the street and has quickly become a local favorite for Friday night beers after work.
 One of the city's most popular longtime staples is Kafe Kokopelli, where locals can enjoy more Southern soul food in a historic building decorated with moose antlers and a collection of taxidermy mounts.
-For a casual dinner at home, residents head to Publix or Bravo Supermarkets to find everyday groceries and other pantry staples.
+For a casual dinner at home, residents head to the neighborhood Publix or Bravo Supermarkets to find everyday groceries and other pantry staples.

 Stand-out marching band at Pasco High School